aj-stein-nist/xproc1-tutorial/exercise01/readme.md

 ### Solution 5: An all-XProc approach

-XSLT can be embedded in XProc, and 'blue' can be replaced with XProc steps other than `p:xslt`.
+As shown in [solution5.xpl](solution5.xpl), XSLT can be embedded in XProc, and `p:xslt[p:input/p:document/@href='lib-wrapper.xsl']` can be replaced with XProc steps other than `p:xslt`.
 So we can make standalone XProc with no external XSLTs or other dependencies.

-Additionally to providing some interesting and useful syntax, the XSLT in this  example differs in a couple of important respects from [json-mapper.xsl](json-mapper.xsl) - it has been "hardened" so as not to be as tolerant of 'garbage' (or more generally, unexpected and unspecified) inputs.
-Compare and test by probing and running the code.
+Additionally to providing some interesting and useful syntax, the XSLT embedded in this example differs in a couple of important respects from [json-mapper.xsl](json-mapper.xsl) - it has been "hardened" so as not to be as tolerant of 'garbage' (or more generally, unexpected and unspecified) inputs.
+Compare and test by probing and running the code, for example by adding new element types (or violating namespace contracts) in a source document XML.

 ### Solution 6: XProc 3.0